 What is the European Local Democracy Week?

-“European Local Democracy Week” (ELDW) is an annual European event where local authorities from all the 47 member States of the Council of Europe organise public events to meet and engage with their citizens on issues of local interest.
+The European Local Democracy Week (ELDW) is an annual European event in the framework of which local authorities and associations from the 46 Council of Europe member States organise public initiatives to meet and engage with their citizens on issues of local interest.
 Local authorities from other countries are also welcome to report local democracy week activities organised with citizens in their communities.

 The participants are encouraged to organise events, in accordance with the theme of the ELDW, during the whole year, culminating in a flagship event in the week of 15 October.
 The week around 15 October has been chosen for holding this event as a tribute to the European Charter of Local Self-Government, opened for signature on that date in 1985.

 Local authorities are invited to nominate a locally influential personality as “Voice of the European Local Democracy Week”, whose role will be to promote an initiative as its goodwill ambassador, to allow for a wider outreach.
 The ELDW participants are also encouraged to actively promote mutual exchange of information and good practice, especially by using the online platform on the ELDW website.

 Become Partner of the European Local Democracy Week

 To highlight the commitment to raising the citizens’ awareness of local democracy, the most active participants of the ELDW can request the title of “Partner of the European Local Democracy Week”.

 This title is granted a posteriori, upon the actual participation and activity report, in order to guarantee that the participants respected the criteria regarding the nature, scale, and possible impact of events.

 In order to receive this title, municipalities and other local authorities have to fulfil the following criteria: